-4) You learn that heartbreak is not the end of the world
+4) You learn that it’s not the end of the world.

-Many people tend to engage in self-doubt followed by a break up.
-“Why me?”, “Was I not worth it?”, “I will never be able to get over this break up.”
-“I deserve this.” are a few things you tell yourself that reflect how it has affected your self-esteem.
+Many people tend to engage in self-doubt followed by a breakup.
+“Why me?”, “Was I not worth it?”, “I will never be able to get over this breakup.”
+“I deserve this.” are a few things you tell yourself that reflects how it has affected your self-esteem.

 You also learn that your relationship is a part of your life and even though heartbreaks are pretty nasty, they don’t mean the end of the world for you.
 We get lost in love.
-And heartbreak helps us find ourselves.
+And heartbreaks help us find ourselves.

-Once you start working on healing yourself from the pain of a break up, you try to rationally conceptualize what might have gone wrong in the relationship.
+Once you start working on healing yourself from the pain of a breakup, you try to rationally conceptualize what might have gone wrong in the relationship.
 This helps you to learn to consider the other person’s perspective instead of having an unhealthy focus on the self.
-The reason pain and suffering makes one wiser is because they teach us to be generous with others.
+The reason pain and suffering make one wiser are because they teach us to be generous with others.

 This makes you wiser, humble, compassionate and brave.